-Personally these are what I feel are needed for simple meditation:
+Personally, these are the things I need for simple meditation:

-- This could be an item, sound, scent, or even the darkness behind your own eyelids.
+- Something to focus on: This could be an item, sound, scent, or even the darkness behind your own eyelids.
 I like to stare into the black of my closed eyes and try to see through my lids.
 It gives your conscious mind something to do while your subconscious kicks in and something to refer to if you need to reset.
 For me, it leads to interesting sights.

 I have found that, as soon as enough good ideas come to mind, I wake from my meditative state quite naturally.
-Most times I have the added benefit of feeling as if I just took an energizing nap.
-If you are worried about the amount of time you will be “out of it”, I suggest setting an alarm for however many minutes you would like to allow.
-Don’t get caught up in making it to the alarm though, you may only need 5 minutes to find inspiration.
-I would also suggest using an alarm that gradually increasing in volume, so you are not shocked out of a peaceful place.
+Most times, I have the added benefit of feeling as if I just took an energizing nap.
+If you are worried about the amount of time you will be “out of it,” I suggest setting an alarm for however many minutes you would like to allow.
+Don’t get caught up in making it to the alarm, though; you may only need 5 minutes to find inspiration.
+I would also suggest using an alarm that is gradually increasing in volume, so you are not shocked out of a peaceful place.

 After your meditation, write every idea down while it is still lingering in your head.
 Even seemingly random thoughts can lead to something great upon later review.
 You may only have colors and single words that seem to make no sense together but write them anyway.
-When you look at them together on the paper, don’t think to hard about what they mean.
+When you look at them together on the paper, don’t think too hard about what they mean.
 Let them form whatever they want.
-Your mind remembers why it gave you those thoughts and soon you should have your “aha” moment.
+Your mind remembers why it gave you those thoughts, and soon, you should have your “aha” moment.